Typical Delaware Personal Income Tax refunds may take up to 10-12 weeks to process More Info

 Q. I have a PDF file from the SSA’s W-2/W-3 Online program.
 Can I submit this file to Delaware?

 A. No, we do not currently accept PDF files.
-If you have fewer than 250 Federal W-2 forms to file, you are permitted to file with SSA on paper, and so you can also file with Delaware on paper.
-Print the W-2 forms and mail them to us with Form W-3.
+If you are permitted to file with SSA on paper, you can also file with Delaware on paper.
+Print the W-2 forms and mail them to us with Delaware Form WTH-REC (W-3).

 Q. Can I send Delaware the same EFW2 file I sent to SSA?

 A. Only if it includes Delaware wage and withholding information.
 State information (in “RS” records) is optional in your submission to SSA, but required in your submission to Delaware.

 Q. What are the specifications for 1099 data files?

 A. Delaware follows the IRS Pub 1220 specifications.

 - When “State/Payer’s state no.” is filled on paper forms 1099-R, MISC, or NEC, please enter the same two letter state abbreviation at position 663-664 in the B record, and the same state payer ID number at 665-684.
 The payer ID can be formatted as on the paper form, with or without hyphens.
 If less than 20 characters long, right-fill with spaces.
 When paper forms don’t use “State/Payer’s state no.”, these B record fields can be left blank.